keith-E/Porky/README.md

 **[leswright1977/Rpi3_NCS2](https://github.com/leswright1977/RPi3_NCS2):** leswright1977's bottle-chasing robot introduced me to the Intel NCS2 and its ability to integrate machine learning models for real-time applications.

 **[PINTO0309](https://github.com/PINTO0309):** PINTO0309's [MobileNet-SSD-RealSense](https://github.com/PINTO0309/MobileNet-SSD-RealSense) project provided a ton of inspiration for this project especially for the use of hardware choices and multiprocessing in Python to optimize performance.

+**[TensorFlow Object Detector API Readme]**(https://github.com/tensorflow/models/tree/master/research/object_detection)

+**[How to train your own Object Detector with TensorFlow’s Object Detector API:]**(https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9) This article was great for providing a great easy-to-follow reference for creating the dataset(s) for this project.
+The xml_to_csv.py and generate_tf_record.py scripts were also utilized from the author's [github repository](https://github.com/datitran/raccoon_dataset)

+* [Creating your own object detector](https://towardsdatascience.com/creating-your-own-object-detector-ad69dda69c85) This article provided a good reference and filled some blanks for preparing a dataset to be utilized for TensorFlow training.
+With a combination of the official TensorFlow documentation (Object Detector API Readme), Dat Tran's article (provided above), and this article, I was able to successfully train a customized machine learning model with TensorFlow and transfer learning.

 **[OpenCV Docs](https://docs.opencv.org/):** The official documentation for OpenCV.
 Necessary for gaining a strong foundation of using OpenCV to build your application.